conrderuben/DEC/README.md

-# 2ºDAW Web development in client environment Exercises 🙋‍♂️
+# 2ºDAW Web development in client environment exercises 🙋‍♂️

 Here I have some exercises focused on the client, especially using javaScript.